Parent’s Guide to Social Media Use for Kids

 I have a suggestion that has worked for many parents along the way.
 It’s a step that not only guides the conversations on this topic but prepares teens for the world they are about to mature into as adults: a contract.

-In 2013, I posted an article on our blog page about a “phone contract” between a mom and her child.
+In 2013, I posted an article on our website about a “phone contract” between a mom and her child.
 The mother had purchased her daughter’s phone (as is usually the case) and the agreement enabled her (from the beginning) to outline the terms.
 In it, she basically reminds her child that Mom bought the phone and, therefore, owns the phone.
 Any time the child violates the agreement, the child must give up the device for a period of time.
 This is not unlike a contract a customer might enter with AT&T or Sprint or some other carrier.
 The difference is, this agreement is laced with love and understanding.
 If a parent hosts a conversation and lays out the terms before purchasing the device, things generally go better.
 Both parties agree to it and sign it.
 The key is that the parent must stick to the terms and enforce them.

 5. Should we be friends with our children on social media?